sidebar hamburger menu

 • Then, stop new updates for Production servers.
 In CLN set Sticky Tag to yesterday.
 You can do it by editing KEY in CLN in DDMMYY format.

-Once you are happy with this patches, set the same Sticky Tag for Production servers key.
+Once you are happy with these patches, set the same Sticky Tag for Production servers key.
 In 4 hours your production servers should be updated to the same patches that QA servers were.

 How to find a proper sticky patch name

-Let's assume that you have some kernel patch that you want to "stick" with.
+Let's assume that you have a kernel patch that you want to "stick" with.
 All you need is to find a proper label for that patch.

 sticky-proper-label